CitiBusiness® / AAdvantage® Platinum Select® World Mastercard®

-Its benefits are comparable to The Citi/AAdvantage Platinum Select World Elite Mastercard.
-The two main differences are that this card allows you to earn 2 miles per dollar spent in more categories and you also have an opportunity to earn an American Airlines companion certificate, which not even the airline’s premier card, the Citi / AAdvantage Executive World Elite Mastercard, offers.
-(Editor’s note: The the Citi / AAdvantage Executive World Elite Mastercard is not currently available on Bankrate.com.)
+A stand-out feature of this card is it earns 2 miles per dollar spent in more categories and you also have an opportunity to earn an American Airlines companion certificate, which not even the airline’s premier card, the Citi / AAdvantage Executive World Elite Mastercard, offers.

 We judge this card more harshly than the consumer version card, though, because some of the best business credit cards charge no annual fee and offer equal or better rewards.